corda/corda-solutions/docs/source/patterns/patterns_wip.rst

    billing-with-receipts.rst
    business-pattern.rst
    propose-agree.rst
-   receipts.rst
    ref-states.rst
    request-tree.rst

 add base pattern - set an expected reference to enable a future transaction

 Patterns being investigated relate to each other in the following ways: